LithoCoders/dailycpp/EffectiveModernC++/chapter3/Item15_Use_constexpr_whenever_possible.md

 Finish
 ```

-Example using `constexpr` with alignment specifiers: todo
+Example using `constexpr` with alignment specifiers: not in the book. todo

 ## `const` vs. `constexpr` ?

 `constexpr` objects are `const`s but not the other way around.
 It means, `constexpr` objects are constant and known during complation but `const` can be not known during compilation

-The previous example but `arraySize` is a `const`
+The previous example but let us try to make `arraySize` a `const` but not a `constexpr`
 ```c++
 int main()
 {